The Tuesday Crisis

 - Option 3 is within guardrails.
 The PO Creation agent generates a purchase order for the alternate supplier.
 The ATP agent reallocates existing inventory to the 2 highest-priority orders

-- The planner's worklist shows 1 item: review the reallocation and approve the alternate sourcing
+- The planner's Decision Stream shows 1 Inform item: inspect the reallocation and the alternate sourcing decision

 Tuesday, 11:15 AM.
-The planner reviews and approves.
+The planner inspects, no override needed.
 All 47 orders will ship on time.
 Total cost: $3K in premium sourcing.

 The Difference